mohamedaminehamdi/TWISE_Open_Challenge/README.md

 ---
-This README provides a comprehensive guide to setting up and running the CarePulse application.
+This README provides a comprehensive guide to setting up and running the TherapyAI application.
 Make sure to follow the steps carefully to ensure a smooth setup process.
 If you encounter any issues, feel free to reach out to the support team.